 It would be best if you had something in between - visual, reusable, and descriptive.
 Now we are entering the niche that Archipeg occupies.

 Archipeg Architecture Cloud (or just Archipeg) allows you to invite all your SMEs into a single platform to contribute and consume the centralized knowledge.
-Since our product is based on a reusable object model, you can reconcile conflicting bits of information and avoid throw-away work with diagrams.
+Since our product is based on a reusable object model, you can reconcile conflicting bits of information and avoid throw-away work with data-driven diagrams.
 Furthermore, you can describe various initiatives in separate projects, each having an isolated object model.
 These capabilities together make your large-scale knowledge management scalable, accessible, and consumable.